bkaas/rosecity-pools/README.md

 ### [Draft](https://rosecitypools.info/draft)

 The intention of the draft page is to provide a platform where all of the league members can draft their teams virtually, similar to other fantasy sports platforms.
-Unfortunately the draft page wasn't completed in time for the 2021 playoffs draft so we opted for Google Sheets for recording the teams.
-I successfully used the draft page to populate the PostgreSQL database with the draft results after the draft had taken place, using the page as if we had drafted live.
+Unfortunately the draft page wasn't completed in time for the 2021 NHL playoffs so we opted to use Google Sheets for recording the teams.
+The draft page did provide useful despite its drawbacks (see [Future Growth](#draft-future-growth) below) as I successfully used the draft page interface to populate the PostgreSQL database with the draft results after the draft had taken place.

 #### Usage